 Some observations:

 Variant 3 does not require the explicit signalling of DiffServ codepoints at the H.248 interface.
-Another H.248 protocol element could be used instead.
+Another H.248 protocol element could be used instead, serving the ‘generic’ character.
+The MG has to translate generic H.248 codepoints to the required IP bearer path format..

-{Editor’s note: The last sentence requires elaboration to clarify the intent.}

-Variant 3 needs to take into account that an H.248 profile might support in addition direct DiffServ signalling, which may lead to a mix of both signalling options, and hence the careful consideration of possible interaction issues.
+Variant 3 needs to take into account that an H.248 profile might support in addition direct DiffServ signalling, which may lead to a mix of both H.248 signalling options (i.e., ‘native’ and ‘generic’ formats used in parallel), and hence the careful consideration of possible interaction issues.

 [End Proposed Correction]